 Xanax (generic name: alprazolam) is chemically, benzodiazepine, which is known to regulate the unbalanced chemicals present in the brain that may be causing anxiety.
 The effect of Xanax calms down the electrical excitement in the brain which imparts a sense of euphoria to the user.

 Buying Xanax and consuming the drug has been approved for treatment of anxiety and related disorders and is available in tablet form and extended release.
 Often anxiety is linked to depression and doctor often prescribes Xanax for manic depression too.
 Since ever, the debate regarding whether anti-anxiety drugs (such as Xanax) alleviate or elevate depression is on fire and it becomes solely the decision of physician to prescribe Xanax for depression or not depending upon the individual’s conditions.

 Does Xanax work for depression?

-So, an already depressed person with low activity and in addition of Xanax’s action it can further worsen user’s condition as too low state can actually be dangerous for the brain.
+So, an already depressed person with low activity and in addition to Xanax’s action it can further worsen user’s condition as a too low state can actually be dangerous for the brain.